 English Scholarships

-Recipients will qualify on basis of merit and/or need; and may be in-state or out-of-state students.
+Recipients will qualify on basis of merit and/or need and may be in-state or out-of-state students.

 Mary Roberts Rinehart Fellowship Endowment

-Established in 1998 by Mrs. Rinehart’s granddaughter, Gratia Rinehart Montgomery, to encourage, promote, and develop creative writing by making awards to talented writers at George Mason University by providing or awarding, among other things, scholarships or fellowships for deserving students.
+The Mary Roberts Rinehart Fellowship Endowment was established in 1998 by Mrs. Rinehart’s granddaughter, Gratia Rinehart Montgomery, to encourage, promote, and develop creative writing by making awards to talented writers at George Mason University by providing or awarding, among other things, scholarships or fellowships for deserving students.

 Mary Roberts Rinehart Scholarship Endowment

-Established in 1982 by the Mary Roberts Rinehart Foundation to encourage and promote creative writing.
+The Mary Roberts Rinehart Scholarship Endowment was established in 1982 by the Mary Roberts Rinehart Foundation to encourage and promote creative writing.

 Wendi Kauffman Memorial Writer’s Endowed Fund